United States presidential inauguration: Organizers

-Prior to Inauguration Day, the president-elect will name a Presidential Inaugural Committee.
-This committee is the legal entity responsible for fundraising for and the planning and coordination of all official events and activities surrounding the inauguration of president and vice president (other than the ceremony), such as the balls and parade.
+Before Inauguration Day, the president-elect will name a Presidential Inaugural Committee.
+This committee is the legal entity responsible for fundraising for and the planning and coordination of all official events and activities surrounding the inauguration of president and vice president (other than the ceremony itself), such as the balls and parade.

 Since 1901, the Joint Committee on Inaugural Ceremonies has been responsible for the planning and execution of the swearing-in ceremonies.
 Since 1953, it has also hosted a luncheon at the U.S. Capitol for the new president, vice president, and guests.
 Three senators and three representatives make up the committee.

 The Joint Task Force National Capital Region, composed of service members from all branches of the United States Armed Forces, including Reserve and National Guard components, is responsible for all military support to ceremonies and to civil authorities for the inaugural period (in 2017, January 15–24).
 U.S. military personnel have participated in Inauguration Day ceremonies since 1789 when members of the Continental Army, local militia units and Revolutionary War veterans escorted George Washington to his first inauguration ceremony.
 Their participation traditionally includes musical units, color guards, salute batteries and honor cordons.
 Military support to the inauguration honors the new president, who is commander-in-chief of the armed forces, and recognizes civilian control of the military.

 Attendees

-In addition to the public, the attendees at the inauguration generally include the vice president, members of Congress, Supreme Court justices, high-ranking military officers, former presidents, living Medal of Honor recipients, and other dignitaries.
+In addition to the public, the attendees at the inauguration generally include the vice president, members of Congress, Supreme Court justices, high-ranking military officers, former presidents and vice-presidents, living Medal of Honor recipients, and other dignitaries.
 The outgoing president and vice president also customarily attend the ceremony.

 While most outgoing presidents have appeared on the inaugural platform with their successor, six did not: